stonegold546/website/content/post/interpretation-regression-coefficients.md

 We typically claim this is a correlational statement, devoid of causal claims.
 However, it has causal overtones.
 It insinuates that within an individual, if we could raise their SES by 1 point, we can expect an increase in math achievement by 2.64 points.

-Gelman and Hill advice this phrasing:
+Gelman and Hill advice phrasing like this:

 > For students of the same gender, we expect a 2.64-point difference in math achievement between students who have a point difference in SES.

 This is what they call a _predictive interpretation_ of regression coefficients.
-It is devoid of causality, and communicates that we are describing the difference between or making predictions for different individuals.
+It is devoid of causality, and communicates that we are making predictions for or describing the difference between different individuals.

 ---